 What would you say are the major issues in porting apps from Unix to Linux?

 Darren Davis: Unix applications are quite easily moved to Linux, and I would have to say that most applications that were on UNIX are now on Linux.
-There are also many excellent resources on how to port from UNIX to Linux including the IBM Press Book on
+There are also many excellent resources on how to port from UNIX to Linux including the IBM Press Book on Building Applications with the Linux Standard Base.
+The only time UNIX applications may become problematic is when they need a collection of third party libraries.

 Are there more challenges in porting apps from Windows to Linux?